Cydhra/geyser/readme.md

   -t, --to [<TO>]      The article number to end at (inclusive)
 ```

 The `train` command will train the bot on the scraped data.
-It will use a collaborative filtering algorithm to create
+It will create
 a matrix decomposition akin to an [SVD](https://en.wikipedia.org/wiki/Singular_value_decomposition).
 All arguments are optional, and will default to values close to those in the original Funk paper.